arian2528/slim-php-rest-api-skeleton/README.md

 ## Create the factory class

 Create src/include/factory.php
-Create a class to intantiate other classes depending teh service requested.
+Create a class to intantiate other classes depending the service requested.
-Design patter: Factory
+Design pattern: Factory

 ## Add routes for CRUD functionality